Heavy Fighting Near Key Town In Karabakh - UrduPoint

 Armenian defence ministry spokeswoman Shushan Stepanyan reported "especially intensive and fierce combat" overnight outside Shusha, adding that numerous attacks from Azerbaijan were thwarted.

-Armenia also said that throughout the night there was regular shelling on Shusha, home to an iconic Armenian cathedral that was damaged in attacks last month.
+Armenia also said that throughout the night there was regular shelling on Shusha, home to a beloved Armenian cathedral that was damaged in attacks last month.

 The Azerbaijani Defence Ministry rejected this claim saying the information of shelling on Shusha is "completely untrue".